If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 - An outlet is dangling from the air, just low enough for you to reach it and recharge your battery or save the game.

-- Two odd unused mirror type objects that can be picked up and put down anywhere.
-They show the surrounding environment, including Chibi-Robo, and even reflect what it shows on each other if you position them that way!
-It might have been used to test the mirror/shine effect that the kitchen and living room floor give off, as well as the window in the adult's room.
+- Two unused mirror objects called wardrobe.dat that can be picked up and put down anywhere.
+This model is reused from GiFTPiA where it is used normally.
+They mirror the surrounding environment, including Chibi-Robo, and even reflect what it shows on each other if you position them that way!
+It might have been used to test reflection and/or picking up and putting down items.

 - Multiple types of unused box objects that can be pushed, pulled, or climbed on top of.
 There's several types, each one bearing the word "Xセンチ", X being a number.
 One of them, a slim platform which bears the word "荷物", can be picked up and placed.